Home Vancouver Waterparks and Water Slides

 Big Splash Water Slide Park

-Formerly called Splashdown until a few years ago, Big Splash is the medium-sized water park near the BC Ferries terminal in Tsawwassen.
+Formerly called Splashdown until a few years ago, Big Splash is a medium-sized water park near the BC Ferries terminal in Tsawwassen.
 Its address is 4775 Nulelum Way which is just past the Tsawwassen Mills outlet mall.

-As of 2022 Big Splash had a 3.5-star rating with TripAdvisor, a 2.5-star rating with Yelp and a 3.8-star rating with Google Reviews.
+As of 2024 Big Splash had a 3.5-star rating with TripAdvisor, a 2.5-star rating with Yelp and a 3.8-star rating with Google Reviews.

 Admission Prices at Big Splash